IceBerge421/markdown-cv/index.md

 <div class="item" id="pubs" markdown="1">

 `2022`
 **Berge, PS**.
-(Forthoming June 2022). "'But First We Need to Talk About Parallel Universes:' Vectorizing Trans Power in Videogames."
-To be presented at the Queering and Questioning Video Games Conference.
-Hosted by MultiPlay.
-Virtual Event.
+(Forthcoming July 2022). “‘LET ALL PARTAKE IN THE SUFFERING’: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix”.
+To be presented at the Digital Games Research Association 2022 Conference.
+Guadalajara, Mexico.

 `2022`
 **Berge, PS** and Heslep, D.G.
-(Forthcoming June 2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
+(Forthcoming 2022). “‘!pls deletethis’: How Discord Bots Perform and Center White Cismasculinity.”
 To be presented at the Console-ing Passions 2022 Conference.
 Orlando, FL.

 `2022`
+**Berge, PS**.
+(2022). "'But First We Need to Talk About Parallel Universes:' Vectorizing Trans Power in Videogames."
+To be presented at the Queering and Questioning Video Games Conference.
+Hosted by MultiPlay.
+Virtual Event.

+`2022`
-Barnes, N., **Berge, PS** , Cato, F. (Forthcoming May 2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
+Barnes, N., **Berge, PS** , Cato, F. (2022). “#UploadELO2022: Electronic Narratives of Hybridity.”
 Presented at the Electronic Literature Conference.
 Como, Italy.

 `2022`
 Salter, A., Moulthrop, S., Marino, M., Ciccoricco, D., Milligan, C.A., **Berge, PS**.
-(Forthcoming May 2022).
-“Are We Platforms?
-Rethinking Pandemic Pedagogies of Electronic Literature.”
-Presented at the Electronic Literature Conference.
+(2022).
+"Adventures Through Twine & Space: Re-Imagining Geolocative IF Platforms".
+Presented in “Are We Platforms?
+Rethinking Pandemic Pedagogies of Electronic Literature” at the Electronic Literature Conference.
 Como, Italy.

-`2022`
-**Berge, PS**.
-(Forthcoming April 2022). “‘LET ALL PARTAKE IN THE SUFFERING’: *MÖRK BORG* As a Visual-Material Toolkit for Fan Remix”.
-To be presented at the Digital Games Research Association 2022 Conference.
-Guadalajara, Mexico.

 `2022`
 **Berge, PS** (chair), Rose Aceae, R., Zegura, C., Murray, J (2022).
 “THERE IS NO ESCAPE: Roguelike Romance and Queer Discovery in *Hades*.”
 Presented in Opacity, Community, Discovery: Structures of Queer Visibility in Videogames at the 2022 Society for Cinema and Media Studies Conference.
 Chicago, IL.